U.S. judge temporarily blocks parts of New York's new gun law | Law-Order

 New York's law came into effect on Sept.
 1 and is being closely watched by other states around the country where gun violence has become recurrent.
 It establishes new requirements for obtaining a license, including submitting social media accounts for review, and creates a long list of public and private places where having a gun became a felony crime, even for license holders.
 Lawmakers in the state's Democratic-controlled legislature had passed the law during an emergency session in July after the U.S. Supreme Court's decision also found the state's licensing regime for firearms to be unconstitutional following a challenge by the New York affiliate of the National Rifle Association, a powerful gun-owners' rights group.

-Suddaby last month ruled that much of the new law was unconstitutional when he dismissed an earlier lawsuit filed by Gun Owners of America in which he found neither the group nor an individual member of it had standing to sue before the law came into effect.
-The group subsequently filed a second lawsuit advancing similar arguments but with additional plaintiffs.
+New York Attorney General Letitia James said in a statement that her office planned to appeal.
+“Today's decision comes in the wake of mass shootings and rampant gun violence hurting communities here in New York and across the country," she said.
+"While the decision preserves portions of the law, we believe the entire law must be preserved as enacted."
 New York's legislative leaders and Governor Kathy Hochul, a Democrat, had said they were appalled by June decision by the U.S. Supreme Court's conservative majority.
 They warned that more people carrying guns in public would lead to more gun violence.

 Still, they agreed to strip out a provision in the state's law that the Supreme Court said wrongly gave subjective discretion to government officials to deny gun permits to New Yorkers.
 'SENSITIVE LOCATIONS'